 The largest of the first floor bedrooms, the master bedroom boasts a generous-sized bathroom with sunken bathtub and his and hers sinks.
 Additionally, the expansive floor space allows room for couches and an ottoman.
 A 52-inch plasma TV is provided for DVD viewing.

 First-floor guest bedrooms

 The three bedrooms on the first floor are relatively similar in size and décor and all have spacious balconies with outdoor furniture.
 On clear days you can see Mount Agung and Bali’s highest peak, from bedrooms one and two.
-Arguably, bedroom three (the room furthest from the stairs) offers the best rice-field, sunset and sunrise views, which can be enjoyed from an antique Indonesian chaise lounge.
+Sunset and sunrise views, which can be enjoyed from an antique Indonesian chaise lounge.